group7access/cardsy/README.md

 # Cardsy
-## Easily generate any number of cards from selected widgets on your miro boards.
+## Easily generate any number of cards of selected widgets on your miro boards.

 ### Update
 * Your new **cards** will have the same color as respective original widget.